 What’s the difference between payroll tax and income tax?
 Read more here.

 After you’ve calculated pre-tax deductions, employment taxes, and post-tax deductions, you’ll arrive at the employee net pay.
 Be sure to document the above in the employee's payroll file to show authorization for any deductions and send the pay stub to the employee along with their payment.

 9. Keep Strong payroll records

 One way to ensure your manual payroll process goes smoothly is to keep strong and accurate payroll records.

 Need help with your payroll records?
-Meet your CAVU expert.
+Meet your Payroll expert.